KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#5/DAY-#1.md

 Question 1: What is the reputation of the domain?

 ## Submission
-Share the snapshot showing the reputation of teh domain
+Share the snapshot showing the reputation of the domain